msbukal/msbukal.github.io/waterfall.md

 [back to home](/index.md)

-This is my Ray Tracer that I created for the final project of CS 488 at the University of Waterloo in the Spring 2019 term.
+This is my Ray Tracer that I created for the final project of CS 488: Computer Graphics at the University of Waterloo in the Spring 2019 term.
 I recieved the bronze medal.

 My goal was to create a scenic scene of a waterfall, attempting to model water and textures.

-My full paper illustrating the concepts behind each objective can be found [here](waterfall-images/finalpaper.pdf).
+My final paper can be found [here](waterfall-images/finalpaper.pdf) with details on theory and implementation along with references.

 ### Objective 1: Extra Primitives - Cylinder and Torus
 ![extra prims](waterfall-images/objective-cylinder.png)